Carrd: Best for single page websites 0.00

 What is it not best for?

 Probably not the best choice for those looking for a strong eCommerce platform.

-While Carrd is strongly recommended for personal pages or portfolios, those who need a stable and scalable platform for web stores would do well to use Carrd alternatives Shopify, Wix eCommerce, or Squarespace eCommerce.
-BuilderAll is also a viable alternative for the creation of all-in-one websites.
+While Carrd is strongly recommended for personal pages or portfolios, those who need a stable and scalable platform for web stores would do well to use Carrd alternatives.
+Here's a list of the best Carrd alternatives;